Where are you located?

 Data

-• The condition the client is in physically and mentally
+• The condition of the client – physically and mentally.

 Assessment

 Here the health practitioner analyses the data that’s been gathered and draws conclusions that are clearly supported by the data.
-Examples of conclusions to draw in the Assessment section are:
+This might include a proposed diagnosis and evaluating the effectiveness of any interventions that have been used so far.

 Plan